 - Tissue Paper

-The approach for this art activity is simple:
+The approach for this art project for toddlers is simple:

 - Prepare the contact paper by taping it onto a window or glass door